cyb3rjerry/c-b.io/content/blog/cybersecurity/threat_hunting_for_shits_and_giggles.md

 If you take a look on the left of the image, you'll notice we have three main tabs which each contain a few goodies:

-1. Search
-    1. By IP Address
+1. Search By IP Address
 2. Advanced Search
-2. Adversary Hunting
-    1. AttackCapture
+3. AttackCapture
-    2. C2 Infrastructure
+4. C2 Infrastructure
-    3. IOC Hunter
+5. IOC Hunter
-    4. Global Sensors
+6. Global Sensors
-    5. Feeds
+7. Feeds
-3. Account

 We'll focus on the one that gives us open dirs for now :)